januse/java-chess/README.md

 ####Run

-You can now run the game from the same directory with:
+You can now run the game with:

 ```java game.Game```